epsil/mdwiki/README.md

 The wiki uses [Git](https://git-scm.com/) to keep track of changes.
 The wiki is a regular Git repository, and standard Git commands work as one would expect.

-It is optional, but highly recommended, to set up a remote repository for the wiki.
+It is optional, but highly recommended, to set up a remote repository for the wiki (`git remote`).
+Then one can back up the wiki and synchronize it across machines with `git push` and `git pull`.

 Editing
 -------